Last revised and updated: 21 September 2021. This advice replaces guidance published in April 2021.

 What are the grounds for deferral?

 NAHT advises that where there are grounds for deferral, these will depend on a school’s individual context and circumstances, and might include more than one of the examples below.
-This list is not exhaustive and does not seek to cover all eventualities.
+This list is not exhaustive and does not seek to cover all eventualities:

-- The school’s risk assessment in response to changing local circumstances, or a local or national lockdown has established a strict programme of controls that restricts entrance only to essential staff and specific pupils.
+- The school’s risk assessment in response to changing local circumstances, or a local or national lockdown has established a strict programme of controls which restricts entrance only to essential staff and specific pupils.